UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_01.md

 ---

-Although we have not formally introduced you to NumPy, the name may sound familiar since we’ve been subtly hinting at it’s existence for a little while now.
+Although we have not formally introduced you to NumPy, the name may sound familiar since we’ve been subtly hinting at its existence for a little while now.
 In the last Module, we’ve had you import this library for practice.